-SECTION 89.
+SECTION 9.
 REPLACEMENT SYSTEMS

-- 1. General: A replacement system is a disposal system designed to replace an overboard discharge, a malfunctioning system, or any legally existing, nonconforming disposal system, without any increase in water usage, except as allowed in Section 910.
-The minimum horizontal setback distances between a replacement disposal system and site features are as set forth in Table 89A, except as otherwise authorized in this Section. - Special Note: Site Eevaluators must always attempt to meet first\-time design standards for all disposal system designs, including those for replacement systems, with special attention to systems inside the Shoreland Zone.
-The reduced setback standards allowed for replacement systems in this section must be used only when meeting first\-time criteria is not practical. - 2.
-Existing overboard discharge: Any structure(s) licensed to discharge treated or untreated wastewater or any property to which a valid license has been issued to discharge wastewater to the waters of the state may install a disposal system using replacement system criteria. - 3.
-Replacement System for Overboard Discharge Systems: Effective July 12, 2010, rReplacement of an overboard discharge licensed by the Maine Department of Environmental Protection must conform to provisions of 38 M.R.S.MRS §411-A, which may require removal of the overboard discharge at the time of transfer or renewal. - 4.
+1. General: A replacement system is a disposal system designed to replace an overboard discharge, a malfunctioning system, or any legally existing, nonconforming disposal system, without any increase in water usage, except as allowed in Section 10.
+The minimum horizontal setback distances between a replacement disposal system and site features are as set forth in Table 9A, except as otherwise authorized in this Section.

+Special Note: Site evaluators must always attempt to meet first-time design standards for all disposal system designs, including those for replacement systems, with special attention to systems inside the Shoreland Zone.
+The reduced setback standards allowed for replacement systems in this section must be used only when meeting first-time criteria is not practical.

+- 2. Existing overboard discharge: Any structure(s) licensed to discharge treated or untreated wastewater or any property to which a valid license has been issued to discharge wastewater to the waters of the state may install a disposal system using replacement system criteria. - Replacement System for Overboard Discharge Systems: Replacement of an overboard discharge licensed by the Maine Department of Environmental Protection must conform to provisions of 38 MRS §411-A, which may require removal of the overboard discharge at the time of transfer or renewal. - 4.
 Replacement of non-malfunctioning system: The replacement of a non-malfunctioning disposal system outside the Shoreland Zone with a system based on the current system design flow must meet replacement system criteria.
-The replacement of a non-malfunctioning disposal system inside the Shoreland Zone with a disposal system based on the current system design flow must meet replacement system criteria, and must maintain the existing component setbacks for existing components located inside a Shoreland Zone disturbance buffer.
+The replacement of a non-malfunctioning disposal system inside the Shoreland Zone with a disposal system based on the current system design flow must meet replacement system criteria and must maintain the existing component setbacks for existing components located inside a Shoreland Zone disturbance buffer.
 Additional setback reductions from waterbodies/courses inside Shoreland Zoning disturbance buffers require Department approval. - 5.
-Replacement structures: A structure is considered to be a replacement structure if: - (a) It is used to replace the original structure which was destroyed by fire or natural disaster by a structure with a design flow that does not constitute an expansion as defined in Section 910(A)(3), which requires an expanded system be installed as required in Section 910(A)(4); ...
-The requirements of Section 910 are applicable for all proposed system reuses that exceed the existing system's design flow; or - (b) It is exchanged with another structure with a design flow that does not constitute an expansion as defined in Section 910(A)(3) which requires an expanded system be installed as required in Section 910(A)(4); The requirements of Section 910 are applicable for all proposed system reuses that exceed the existing system's design flow. - (c) Structures not considered replacement structures: Structures that do not meet the requirements of Section $\S9(A)(5)(a)$ , $\S9(A)(5)(b)$ or Section 910(A)(3) must have disposal systems that meet the requirements for first time system criteria described in Section 78.
+Replacement structures: A structure is considered to be a replacement structure if: - a.
+It is used to replace the original structure which was destroyed by fire or natural disaster by a structure with a design flow that does not constitute an expansion as defined in Section 10(A)(3), which requires an expanded system be installed as required in Section 10(A)(4).
+The requirements of Section 10 are applicable for all proposed system reuses that exceed the existing system's design flow; or - b.
+It is exchanged with another structure with a design flow that does not constitute an expansion as defined in Section 10(A)(3) which requires an expanded system be installed as required in Section 10(A)(4).
+The requirements of Section 10 are applicable for all proposed system reuses that exceed the existing system's design flow. - 6.
+Structures not considered replacement structures: Structures that do not meet the requirements of Section 9(A)(5)(a), 9(A)(5)(b) or Section 10(A)(3) must have disposal systems that meet the requirements for first-time system criteria described in Section 8.